 ‘He’s disappeared,’ I say.
 ‘Don’t you remember?
 I told you about it the other day and you said the same thing then.’

 ‘I think I may have just got back from O’Reillys’.
 You’re as full as a catholic school, Niamh says to me sometimes.
 I like that, full as a catholic school.
 She’s got a grand way with words, Niamh.’

 ‘I was telling you about Bradley disappearing,’ I remind him.

-‘But there are lots of vans with tinted windows driving round here.’
+‘But there are lots of vans with tinted windows driving around here.’

 ‘No, not drug dealers vehicles.
 I think this one had some big white writing on the side and a logo.’
 Dermot sketches something in the air.

-‘What do you mean, they didn’t look like they were from round here?’
+‘What do you mean, they didn’t look like they were from around here?’

 ‘Would you be able to describe them?’